cbg-ethz/shorah/README.md

 - ncurses is required by samtools.
 It is usually included in Linux/Mac OS X.

-Please note that these dependencies can be satisfied also using the package manager of many operating system.
+Please note that these dependencies can be satisfied also using the package manager of many operating systems.
 For example [MacPorts](http://www.macports.org/) on Mac OS X, [yum](http://yum.baseurl.org/) on several linux installations and so on.